-Most Sailors can expect to spend some time at sea.
-And that means living on a ship.
-But what kinds of ships could you potentially serve on?
-What are some of the different Navy careers you could be doing on board a ship?
+Most Sailors can expect to spend some time at sea, which means living on a ship.
+What kinds of ships could you potentially serve on?
+What are some of the different Navy careers you could be doing aboard a ship?
 Where might you be going?
-And what is there to do when not on duty?
-Here’s a chance to find out.
+What is there to do when not on duty?
+Here’s everything you'll need to know.

 On any given day, around 50,000 Sailors are deployed globally aboard any one of approximately 100 ships.
 Navy vessels range in size from massive aircraft carriers to small coastal patrol ships.
-And each has its own capabilities – from launching aircraft to launching missiles, from keeping sea lanes open to delivering humanitarian relief.
+Each has its own capabilities, from launching aircraft or launching missiles, to keeping sea lanes open and delivering humanitarian relief.

-When it comes to ships, the Carrier Strike Group (CSG) is the ultimate operational formation – made up of several different types of ships, employing countless Navy career specialties, representing Navy sea control and power projection at its best.
+When it comes to ships, the Carrier Strike Group (CSG) is the ultimate operational formation, made up of several different types of ships, employing countless Navy career specialties, and representing Navy sea control and power projection.

 As part of a Carrier Strike Group, you could be serving aboard one of several ships:

 AMPHIBIOUS READY GROUP